Hieroglyphs and ancient Egypt are at the centre of a new exhibition at London's British Museum. | Africanews

 More than 240 objects chart the journey from early failed attempts to understand the mysterious symbols, to correspondence between Thomas Young and Jean-Francois Champollion, the Frenchman who finally cracked the code in 1822.

 "For a long time, hieroglyphs were considered symbols.
-They were considered to have magical meanings, to contain secret knowledge.
+They were considered to have magical meanings and to contain secret knowledge.
 And this was a perception that really lived on through the Middle Ages, through the Renaissance, and actually well into the 17th century.
 And the decipherment really made us understand that hieroglyphs, although they look like pictures, they represent a spoken language," says Ilona Regulski, curator at the British Museum.

 Once the hieroglyphs were deciphered, scholars were able to learn so much more about ancient Egyptians.
+This limestone slab once adorned the temple of Ramesses II.

 Now able to read the hieroglyphs, Champollion was able to see that this was a list of 34 royal names, inscribed in chronological order.

 The Abydos King List, which was created in about 1250 BC, meant historians now knew details of ancient rulers.

-But understanding hieroglyphs gave an insight that goes deeper than just royalty.
+However, understanding hieroglyphs gave an insight that goes deeper than just royalty.

-"So we could suddenly read a lot of the written material that the ancient Egyptians left behind behind, little scribbles on pieces of papyrus, but also monumental hieroglyphs on tomb walls, on temple walls," says Regulski.
+"So we could suddenly read a lot of the written material that the ancient Egyptians left behind, little scribbles on pieces of papyrus, but also monumental hieroglyphs on tomb walls, on temple walls," says Regulski.

 "And we could suddenly have an insight into what people were thinking, how they were experiencing the world.
 We could read their shopping lists, their love poetry, their literature, and also monumental inscriptions, of course.
 So it really unlocked an entire civilisation for us."